VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 ## Stochastic Gradient Descent

+- Only 1 row is processed in each epoch
-- used most of the time
+- Used most of the time

 Problem with batch gradient descent ?
 	- very slow with big data
 	- we have to load whole $X_train$ into ram to find $\hat y$ using np.dot

+## Mini Batch Gradient Descent

 # Bias Variance Tradeoff (54-)